Kikinda: Modern history

 A railway connecting Szeged, Kikinda and Timișoara was built in 1857 and is the oldest railway on the territory of present-day Serbia and the entire southeast Europe, predating Belgrade by 27 years.
 Kikinda had 15,000 inhabitants at the time.
-The first train arrived on 15 November at 15:00 at the, still unfinished, railway station.
-The railway itself was part of a 700 km long railway Vienna-Bratislava-Budapest-Timișoara-Baziaș, a spa and port on the Danube.
+The first train arrived on 15 November at 15:00 at the still unfinished railway station.
+The railway itself was part of a 700 km long railway Vienna-Bratislava-Budapest-Timișoara-Baziaș, a spa town and port on the Danube.
 Days before the first train arrived, public drummers were announcing the event and huge crowds gathered at the arrival ceremony.
-But, some complained.
+But some complained.
 Farmers whose land was appropriated by the state for the route of the railway were not satisfied with the compensation they received.
 Others spread stories that the fumes from the locomotive are toxic, that sparks from the wheels will set grain fields on fire or that the sound of locomotive will scare the cattle.
 However, the railway brought an economic boom to Kikinda, as in the next five years industry began to develop, including steam mills and brickyards.
 When at the end of 19th century Veliki Bečkerek was linked directly to Szeged, bypassing Kikinda, the economy slowed down.
 In 1953 the connection with Szeged was cut as the bridge over the river Tisza was demolished.
 The connection to Timișoara was operational via railbuses until 2015.
 The Austrian emperor Franz Joseph I visited Kikinda in 1872 arriving by this railway and it was also used for the original Orient Express route.
 As of 2017, trains operate only as far as Subotica and Zrenjanin.

-Un 1893, Kikinda was declared a royal free city.
+In 1893, Kikinda was declared a royal free city.
 At the end of the 19th century Kikinda was the most densely inhabited place in Torontál County, with 22,000 inhabitants.
-After the declaration of free city, period from the end of the 19th century to the beginning of the World War I was a peaceful and fruitful one in the history of Kikinda and was marked by a strong economic and urban development of the city.
+After the declaration of a free city, period from the end of the 19th century to the beginning of the World War I was a peaceful and fruitful one in the history of Kikinda and was marked by a strong economic and urban development of the city.
 Moreover, the core of the city was formed, and the city received a defined local government in 1895 (statute, senate, town representative, mayor (Karlo Radovan), etc.).
 According to the 1910 census, the population of Kikinda numbered 26,795 inhabitants, of whom 14,214 (53.00%) spoke Serbian, 5,968 (22.27%) Hungarian, and 5,855 (21.85%) German.